django-ftl/django-ftl/docs/usage.rst

   e.g. en, en-GB, en-US, de-DE, zh-Hans-CN

-  django-ftl does not enforce this convention - it will find locale files if different capitalisation is used.
+  django-ftl does not enforce this convention - it will find locale files if different capitalization is used.
 However, if multiple directories exist for the same locale, differing only by case (e.g. ``EN-US`` and ``en-US``), and their contents are not the same, then your FTL files will probably not be found correctly.